v-cakoll/docs.it-it/docs/visual-basic/language-reference/statements/option-explicit-statement.md

 ## <a name="parts"></a>Parti
  `On`
  Parametro facoltativo.
-Abilita il controllo `Option Explicit`.
-Se non si specifica `On` o `Off`, il valore predefinito è `On`.
+Enables `Option Explicit` checking.
+If `On` or `Off` is not specified, the default is `On`.

  `Off`
  Parametro facoltativo.
-Disabilita il controllo `Option Explicit`.
+Disables `Option Explicit` checking.

 ## <a name="remarks"></a>Note
- Quando `Option Explicit On` o `Option Explicit` viene visualizzato in un file, è necessario dichiarare in modo esplicito tutte le variabili usando le istruzioni `Dim` o `ReDim`.
-Se si tenta di utilizzare un nome di variabile non dichiarato, si verificherà un errore in fase di compilazione.
-L'istruzione `Option Explicit Off` consente la dichiarazione implicita delle variabili.
+ When `Option Explicit On` or `Option Explicit` appears in a file, you must explicitly declare all variables by using the `Dim` or `ReDim` statements.
+If you try to use an undeclared variable name, an error occurs at compile time.
+The `Option Explicit Off` statement allows implicit declaration of variables.

  Se usato, è necessario includere l'istruzione `Option Explicit` in un file prima di tutte le altre istruzioni del codice sorgente.

 > [!NOTE]
-> Non è in genere consigliabile impostare `Option Explicit` su `Off`. È possibile digitare un nome di variabile in modo errato in una o più posizioni e ciò può causare risultati imprevisti quando viene eseguito il programma.
+> Setting `Option Explicit` to `Off` is generally not a good practice. È possibile digitare un nome di variabile in modo errato in una o più posizioni e ciò può causare risultati imprevisti quando viene eseguito il programma.

-## <a name="when-an-option-explicit-statement-is-not-present"></a>Quando non è presente un'istruzione Option Explicit
+## <a name="when-an-option-explicit-statement-is-not-present"></a>When an Option Explicit Statement Is Not Present
- Se il codice sorgente non contiene un'istruzione `Option Explicit`, viene utilizzata l'impostazione **Option Explicit** nella [pagina compilazione, progettazione progetti (Visual Basic)](/visualstudio/ide/reference/compile-page-project-designer-visual-basic) .
-Se viene usato il compilatore da riga di comando, viene usata l'opzione del compilatore [-OptionExplicit (](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) .
+ If the source code does not contain an `Option Explicit` statement, the **Option Explicit** setting on the [Compile Page, Project Designer (Visual Basic)](/visualstudio/ide/reference/compile-page-project-designer-visual-basic) is used.
+If the command-line compiler is used, the [-optionexplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) compiler option is used.

-#### <a name="to-set-option-explicit-in-the-ide"></a>Per impostare l'opzione Explicit nell'IDE
+#### <a name="to-set-option-explicit-in-the-ide"></a>To set Option Explicit in the IDE

 1. Selezionare un progetto in **Esplora soluzioni**.
 Scegliere **Proprietà** dal menu **Progetto**.

 2. Fare clic sulla scheda **Compila**.

-3. Impostare il valore nella casella **Option Explicit** .
+3. Set the value in the **Option Explicit** box.

- Quando si crea un nuovo progetto, l'impostazione **Option Explicit** nella scheda **Compila** viene impostata sull'impostazione **Option Explicit** nella finestra di dialogo **impostazioni predefinite di Visual Basic** .
-Per accedere alla finestra di dialogo **impostazioni predefinite di Visual Basic** , scegliere **Opzioni**dal menu **strumenti** .
+ When you create a new project, the **Option Explicit** setting on the **Compile** tab is set to the **Option Explicit** setting in the **VB Defaults** dialog box.
+To access the **VB Defaults** dialog box, on the **Tools** menu, click **Options**.
 Nella finestra di dialogo **Opzioni** espandere **Progetti e soluzioni**, quindi fare clic su **Impostazioni predefinite di Visual Basic**.
-L'impostazione predefinita iniziale in impostazioni **predefinite di Visual Basic** è `On`.
+The initial default setting in **VB Defaults** is `On`.

-#### <a name="to-set-option-explicit-on-the-command-line"></a>Per impostare Option Explicit nella riga di comando
+#### <a name="to-set-option-explicit-on-the-command-line"></a>To set Option Explicit on the command line

-- Includere l'opzione del compilatore [-OptionExplicit (](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) nel comando **vbc** .
+- Include the [-optionexplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) compiler option in the **vbc** command.

 ## <a name="example"></a>Esempio
- Nell'esempio seguente viene utilizzata l'istruzione `Option Explicit` per forzare la dichiarazione esplicita di tutte le variabili.
-Il tentativo di utilizzare una variabile non dichiarata genera un errore in fase di compilazione.
+ The following example uses the `Option Explicit` statement to force explicit declaration of all variables.
+Attempting to use an undeclared variable causes an error at compile time.

  [!code-vb[VbVbalrStatements#47](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStatements/VB/Class1.vb#47)]